-- 1. The size and siting of buildings that abut existing single- and two-unit and townhouse dwellings should reflect the size and scale of adjacent development and complement the surrounding uses.
-To achieve this, height and setback restrictions may be imposed as a condition of the development permit. - 2.
-New buildings should be designed and sited to minimize visual intrusion on to the privacy of surrounding homes and minimize the casting of shadows on to the private outdoor space of adjacent residential units. - 4.
-Landscaping should emphasize the creation of an attractive streetscape, as well as provide privacy between individual buildings and dwellings, screen parking areas and break up large expanses of paving. - 5.
-Surface parking areas in developments less than five storeys in height, will be situated away from the street and screened by berms, landscaping or solid fencing or a combination of these three. - 6.
-Underground parking should be encouraged for any multi-unit residential buildings exceeding four storeys. - 8.
-To preserve view corridors and complement natural topography, stepped-down building designs are encouraged for sloping sites. - 9.
-Retention and protection of trees and the natural habitat is encouraged wherever possible. - 14.
-Provide for building occupants to overlook public streets, parks, walkways, and spaces, considering security and privacy of residents.
+1. The size and siting of buildings that abut existing single- and two-unit and townhouse dwellings should reflect the size and scale of adjacent development and complement the surrounding uses.
+To achieve this, height and setback restrictions may be imposed as a condition of the development permit.

+2. New buildings should be designed and sited to minimize visual intrusion on to the privacy of surrounding homes and minimize the casting of shadows on to the private outdoor space of adjacent residential units.

+3. Landscaping should emphasize the creation of an attractive streetscape, as well as provide privacy between individual buildings and dwellings, screen parking areas and break up large expanses of paving.

+4. Underground parking should be encouraged for any multi-unit residential buildings exceeding four storeys.

+5. To preserve view corridors and complement natural topography, stepped-down building designs are encouraged for sloping sites.

+6. Retention and protection of trees and the natural habitat is encouraged wherever possible.

+7. Provide for building occupants to overlook public streets, parks, walkways, and spaces, considering security and privacy of residents.